Skip to main content

 Introduction

 BeetleboxCI Free is designed to be deployed onto a Linux desktop or server.
-This tutorial describes the process of installing the free version of BeetleboxCI.
+This guide describes the process of installing the free version of BeetleboxCI.

 Installing BeetleboxCI